udaykallam/udaykallam/README.md

 ### 🌱 Recent Projects
 - **[Art Gallery Management System](https://github.com/udaykallam/ArtGallery)** – A platform for artists to showcase and sell artwork.
 - **[Student Feedback and Analysis System](https://github.com/udaykallam/Student-Feedback-And-Analysis-Management)** – A feedback management system for students and faculty.
+- **[One Click Privacy Cleaner](https://github.com/udaykallam/OneClickPrivacyCleaner)** – A lightweight Chrome extension that clears cache, cookies, history, and local storage with a single click.

 ---